tonyfast/literacy/readme.md

     foo(4)

+#### Template Scope

-The code above has access to `foo;` defined above and returns a valid set of copypasta source.
+The code above has access to `foo;` defined previously.
+A notebook should restart and run all, in template mode all variables used in templates must be defined in a prior cell.
+Consider `b=False`, `assert ~b` is available to the python scope not the jinja scope.